-A collection of live Doors discs, covering almost all of the band’s officially released live albums.
+FROM THE 2011 ARCHIVES: A collection of live Doors discs, covering almost all of the band’s officially released live albums.
 One release we didn’t bother with is Boot Yer Butt, an expansive 4CD collection of Doors bootlegs put together by drummer John Densmore.
 The source material is shoddy and was designed – I’m guessing – to neuter bootleg sales… like back when Frank Zappa started releasing the bootlegger’s actual audience recordings and artwork himself.
 I’ve never even been able to listen to it all, so I can’t tell you much about it, except, you should be listening to all of the ones posted here before you even bother with it.
-We’ve also got our Doors archive up and running again; The Doors (Remixed/Proper Speed), Live At The Isle Of Wight 1970, Perception Bonus Tracks, and More Studio Bonus Tracks.
+We’ve also got our Doors archive up and running again; 1967’s The Doors, finally remixed and at the proper speed (HERE), Live At The Isle Of Wight 1970 (HERE), Rock Is Dead Sessions – February 25th, 1969 (HERE), 13 Instrumentals (HERE), L.A.
+Woman: The Workshop Sessions (HERE), Perception Bonus Tracks (HERE), and More Studio Bonus Tracks (HERE).
+Track lists are in comments.

 The first posthumous live Doors LP was most welcomed back in 1983.
 The random gathering of odds & ends didn’t have much rhyme or reason, but anemic long-time fans weren’t picky.
 The band doctored the tapes with some overdubs, since they already had to edit Morrison’s x-rated ad-libs from this LP’s highlight – a killer version of Van Morrison’s “Gloria.”
 It’s hard to believe we were all so innocent we couldn’t hear the unedited tapes until 1997’s The Doors Box Set.
 When the CD era finally arrived, Alive She Cried was packaged with Absolutely Live for the 2CD release, In Concert.
 At Amazon, HERE.